TanStack/router/docs/guide/data-loading.md

 ## No Caching

-TanStack Router does not provide data management or caching of data, but **is designed to work well with data caches like TanStack Query, SWR, etc.**
+Heads up!
+TanStack Router **does not provide loader data caching out of the box**, but **is designed to work well with data caches like TanStack Query, SWR, etc.**

-## Route `load`
+## Route `loader`s

-Route `load` functions are called when a route match is loaded.
+Route `loader` functions are called when a route match is loaded.
 They are called with a single parameter which is an object containing many helpful properties.
-We'll go over those in a bit, but first, let's look at an example of a route `load` function:
+We'll go over those in a bit, but first, let's look at an example of a route `loader` function:

 ```tsx
 import { Route } from '@tanstack/react-router'